Consultant . Speaker . Author:

 Vincent has taught a wide spectrum of clientele from professional performers, children, parents, teachers, corporate leaders, psychotherapists, lawyers and patients with stroke, cancer, Parkinson’s disease and mental health.
 He is skilled in finding one’s personal language of potential access and realization for change.
 From Ministry of Defence’s performance company, Music Drama Company, to the primary, secondary, colleges and polytechnics institution of the Ministry of Education, Vincent’s work focuses on purposeful practice and mindful moving.
 He has lectured at LASALLE College of the Arts, Nanyang Academy of Fine Arts (NAFA) and also trained the acting lecturers in Laban Movement Analysis.
 In areas of program design, Vincent co-designed and conducted the somatic programs for the Dance department at NAFA.
 The Parent-Child Cohesion programme was created and conducted with positive emotional impact at various national libraries for the National Library Board between 2013-2016.

 Holding degrees in dance (CODARTS-Hogeschool voor de Kunsten) and movement analysis (Laban/Bartenieff Institute of Movement Studies), Vincent is certified in a variety of somatic modalities such as Laban Movement System, Bartenieff Fundamentals, Body-Mind Dancing and Moving For Life etc., in which he was conferred Cancer Exercise Specialist by Dr Martha Eddy (renowned Somatics educator of the world) in the latter certification.
 Vincent is also certified Master Neuro-linguistic Programming (American Board of Neuro-linguistic Programming) and Time Line Therapy (Time Line Therapy Association) Practitioner and Life Coach.
+During his days in the fitness, Vincent has also earned his TRX Suspension training Instructor certification.

-Vincent is publishing his first book Flow-The Art of Creating AbunDance, a self-help book for life-long learning.
+Vincent has published his first book Flow-The Art of Creating AbunDance, a self-help book for life-long learning.
 He had also the pleasure and honour of contributing to Dr Eddy’s Mindful Movement-The Evolution of the Somatic Arts and Conscious Action.
 Vincent strives daily to be of service to his community, country and the world at large.
 He finds time to volunteer for Singapore National Stroke Association, Institute of Mental Health, Raleigh Singapore, Let’s Take A Walk, Caregivers Alliance, SG Creation, ACTs and PSALT Care through sponsoring and conducting educational and healing workshops.

 Danspire is a way of living.
 It is an experience.
 An experience you feel when you are inspired because of the interaction of the mind and dance.
 If inspiration has a body and can be described, it would be in the form of a resonance, an “Ah-HA!” vibrating in an awakening manner within each cell of its body.
 This powerful and profound experience strings feelings, sensations, emotions, past, presence and the possibilities into a moment that liberates your mind and body and re-connects to the soul.